 Ichthyophonus in Pacific halibut

-IPHC and the U.S. Geological Survey began studying Ichthyophonus in 2011, and over a five-year period (2011-2015), infections in Pacific halibut were detected at relatively high prevalence (23.7 to 76.7%) compared to other host species.
+The IPHC and the U.S. Geological Survey began studying Ichthyophonus in 2011, and over a five-year period (2011-2015), infections in Pacific halibut were detected at relatively high prevalence (23.7 to 76.7%) compared to other host species.
 Inter-annual infection prevalence was relatively stable within geographic locations.
 Between 2011 and 2015 infection prevalence was 26.2-37.3% in the Bering Sea, 58.3-76.7% in Prince William Sound, and 16.7-50% off the coast of Oregon.
 Spatial differences were detected, with significantly higher infection prevalence occurring in Prince William Sound than in other locations tested.
 Infection prevalence did not vary with sex but did vary with age.
-In 2012, infections were detected in only 1.4% of Pacific halibut less than 7 years old, suggesting that exposure to the parasite coincides with an ontogenetic shift in diet or habitat.
-Ichthyophonus schizonts (dormant spore) were detected in only eight of 331 histology sections from Pacific halibut that tested positive for the parasite in heart culture assays, suggesting that parasite load in Pacific halibut was relatively low.
+In 2012, infections were detected in only 1.4% of Pacific halibut less than 7 years old, suggesting that exposure to the parasite may coincide with an ontogenetic shift in diet or habitat.
+Ichthyophonus schizonts (dormant spore) were detected in only eight of 331 histology sections from Pacific halibut that tested positive for the parasite in heart culture assays, suggesting that parasite load in Pacific halibut is relatively low.

 Blaylock, R. B., J. C. Holmes, and L. Margolis.
 1998.
 The parasites of Pacific halibut, Hippoglossus stenolepis, in the northeast Pacific: host-level influences.
 Canadian Journal of Zoology 76:536-547.